Mufalta/Rakamin-KF-Analytics/README.md

 - **kf_kantor_cabang** 🏢: Provides information about branch locations and operational details.
 - **kf_product** 🏷️: Lists product details, including categories and pricing.

-After uploading these files into **Google BigQuery**, I created a new table called **'analyze'** within the same dataset.
+After uploading these files into **Google BigQuery**, I created a new table called ```analyze``` within the same dataset.
 This table serves as a **centralized data source**, combining the four CSV files to facilitate a more streamlined and efficient analysis process.

 The next step involved **merging these** datasets using SQL queries to ensure a structured and cohesive dataset for further analysis.
 Below is the SQL code used to create the **'analyze'** table:
 ```sql